 The 'library_LDFLAGS' variable is the place to list additional libtool flags, such as '-version-info', '-static', and a lot more.
-See See Section "Using libtldl" in The Libtool Manual.
+See Section "Link mode" in The Libtool Manual.

-7.3.8 LTLIBOBJS
+7.3.8 LTLIBOBJS and LTALLOCA

-Where an ordinary library might include \$(LIBOBJS), a libtool library must use \$(LTLIBOBJS).
+Where an ordinary library might include \$(LIBOBJS) or \$(ALLOCA) (see Section 7.6 [LI-BOBJS], page 43), a libtool library must use \$(LTLIBOBJS) or \$(LTALLOCA).
 This is required because the object files that libtool operates on do not necessarily end in .o.